 If your child will be affected by minimum days or staff development days, we will give you at least one month's notice.
-[EC 48980]
+The dates that were known at press time are printed on the back cover of this booklet.
+You can find the full District Callendar online at www.coldspringschool.net/page/school-calendar [EC 48980(c); ne]